 The reality is that those in need of addiction treatment really need to be restored to sanity.
 They are predisposed to a disease manifested by a physical allergy and mental obsession that clouds the mind and alters their state of consciousness in a way they may never otherwise be.

-What is a Moral Failure?
+What Is a Moral Failure?

 A moral failure is when someone who understands the differentiation between right and wrong elects to do wrong on a conscious level for their own benefit.
 Those seeking addiction treatment will be the first to tell you that much of what they did was wrong and against their moral code.
 However, when addicted to drugs and alcohol, there seems to be something inside of that individual that propels them to do what they know they shouldn’t be doing.
 When sober, this distinction remains equally clear, however, the ability to refrain from such behavior is much easier.
 They know what’s right and wrong and can make the appropriate choice on their own free will.